tbembersimeao/send_rx/README.md

 3. Complete all steps until the last step (**Review & Send Rx**).
 5. On review step, click on **Send and Stay**
 6. At **Messages History** block you should now see the notification contents you just sent.
-7. Check your email inbox.
+7. Check if the pdf is delivered in the right manner based on the delivery method chosen.

+## Delivery method customization

-## Customizing PDF and messages
+### Customizing PDF and messages

 The presented example can be fully adapted to your needs.
 You may freely create your own PDF template, change the email contents configuration, and override all forms/instruments (as soon as the fields containing `send_rx_` prefix remain untouched).
 All form fields you update/create will available to be used as wildcards on PDF and email (e.g. `[patient][first_name]`, `[site][send_rx_name]`, `[prescriber][first_name]`, etc).

+### Customizing HL7

+The HL7 fields to redcap fields mapping can be configured as a json in a json file.
+This file is uploaded as part of the send_rx module config settings in the Site Project under `HL7 Schema` project settings.